MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/plan-cloud-management-gateway.md

 - For more information, see the cost of using [cloud distribution points](/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point#bkmk_cost).

-- Starting in version 1806, a CMG can also serve content to clients.
+- Starting in version 1806, a CMG can also be a cloud distribution point to serve content to clients.
 This functionality reduces the required certificates and cost of Azure VMs.
 For more information, see [Modify a CMG](/sccm/core/clients/manage/cmg/setup-cloud-management-gateway#modify-a-cmg).<!--1358651-->

 ### Other costs